CodinGame/monaco-vscode-api/docs/vscode_monaco_upgrade.md

 ## monaco-vscode-api repository

 - Update the `package.json` to set `config.vscode.ref` to the new VSCode tag from above
+- Update the `package.json` to set `config.monaco.ref` to the new version of monaco-editor
 - Run `npm install` which will trigger the vscode install script
 - Wait for the new vscode version to be downloaded and built
 - Run `npm run update-vscode-dependencies` to update the vscode dependencies we use to the same versions as VSCode